Financial worries can cause increased stress which can cause a huge impact on mental health and blanket personal financial turmoil.

 What I find interesting about financial turmoil situations is that everyone is different but similar.

 We all feel the money crunch differently which means certain situations signal alarm bells and others do not.

 You may think to have a credit card with a balance of $1000 as a major money problem in your life where someone else wishes that’s all they owed.

-By this I mean removing money from your Tax Free Savings Account, savings or RRSP to pay back debt.
+By this I mean removing money from your investments such as a Tax-Free Savings Account, RRSP, or Non-Registered Investment Account to pay back a debt.

 I don’t think he was so much looking for advice rather just someone to talk to about his situation.

 Financial depression is a real thing and can significantly impact your life and talking to someone who will listen is relieving.

 Debt Can Own You IF You Let It

 He owns a home with equity but his ex-wife who still listed on the title of the mortgage as they are not legally divorced yet.